 Employers may establish a wellness program to help reduce workers’ compensation claims.

 The health and well-being of employees may affect the frequency and amount of claims filed for workers’ compensation.
 Employees who are smokers, alcohol drinkers, or recreational drug users may have a higher tendency to become involved in a work-related injury.
 Kansas City Missouri workers’ compensation attorneys consider wellness programs a great tool to help in minimizing workers’ compensation expenses.
-Wellness programs encourage a healthy workforce, which also reduces costs of health and accident insurance.
+Wellness programs encourage a healthy workforce, which also reduces the costs of health and accident insurance.

 Establishing a Wellness Program